che-incubator/chectl/README.md

   --os-oauth                                   Enable use of OpenShift credentials to log into Che

   --plugin-registry-url=plugin-registry-url    The URL of the external plugin registry.

-  --self-signed-cert                           Authorize usage of self signed certificates for encryption
 ```

 _See code: [src/commands/server/start.ts](https://github.com/che-incubator/chectl/blob/v0.0.2/src/commands/server/start.ts)_